Jennifer Cody Epstein

-Jennifer Cody Epstein is the author of the novels The Painter from Shanghai, The Gods of Heavenly Punishment, and Wunderland.
+Jennifer Cody Epstein is an American author.

 Life

 Epstein resides in New York City with her husband and daughters.
-She has a Master of Fine Arts degree in Fiction from Columbia University, a Masters in International relations from Johns Hopkins and a bachelor's degree in Asian Studies and English from Amherst College.
+She has a Master of Fine Arts degree in Fiction from Columbia University, a Masters in International Relations from Johns Hopkins and a bachelor's degree in Asian Studies and English from Amherst College.

-She has written for NBC, HBO and The Wall Street Journal, The Asian Wall Street Journal, The Nation (Thailand), Self, and Mademoiselle magazines.
+She has written for Lit Hub, McSweeney's, Bookriot, The Wall Street Journal, The Asian Wall Street Journal, The Nation (Thailand), Self, and Mademoiselle magazines.
 Epstein has also worked in Tokyo and Kyoto in Japan, where she lived for five years as a student, teacher, and journalist, as well as in Hong Kong and Bangkok.
-She has taught at Columbia University in the United States, and internationally at Doshisha University in Kyoto, Japan.
+She was a finalist for the 2024 Edgar Award for Best Novel, was long listed for the 2020 Simpson/Joyce carol Oates Literary Prize, and was awarded the 2014 Asia Pacific American Librarians Association Honor Award for fiction.
+She currently teaches creative writing at Stony Brook University's Lichtenstein Center. and has also taught at Columbia University in the United States, and internationally at Doshisha University in Kyoto, Japan.

 Epstein’s debut novel, The Painter from Shanghai, is the fictionalized biography of Pan Yuliang who lived from 1895 to 1977.
 She was a female Chinese painter who was revolutionary in bringing Western painting styles to China.
 It took Epstein ten years to complete the novel, which she has noted “is not a factual account of Pan Yuliang’s life, [it is] a re-imagining.”
 Epstein did much research, helping her to accurately portray the characters and the period.
 The novel was an international bestseller, published in 14 countries.